Rosuav/Gypsum/plugins/README.rst

 When the info keys are human readable, no other description is needed.
 But if they are not so, it may be helpful to provide a second column which adds some human-readable descriptive text to the main list box.
-This feature is currently classed ADVISORY, and the details may change drastically.
 See its one and only current use (as of 20141230) in window.pike, 'class keyboard', for usage.

 Note that a configdlg will normally want to be a nested class, invoked when